TomTietz/rhcsa/notes/README.md

     - `echo "servera:/share/stuff /mnt/stuff nfs defaults 0 0" >> /etc/fstab`
     - `mount -a`
 - Describe the benefits of using the automounter, and automount NFS exports by using direct and indirect maps
+    - **Direct Mounts**
+      - map a single directory to a filesystem.
+      - can have local files that were in the directory before the mount happened show up as well as the mounted shares.
+      - tab completion is allowed for all directories3.
+    - **Indirect Mounts**
+      - mounts map a directory to one or more filesystems.
+      - block access to locally stored files as long as the mount is active3.
+      - tab completion is only allowed for the created directory3.
-    - create master map file to /etc/auto.master.d.
+    - create **master map file** to /etc/auto.master.d.
 This file identifies the base directory for mount points and the mapping file to create the automounts.
         - eg. /shares /etc/auto.indirect (indirect)
         - or  /-      /etc/auto.direct   (direct)
-    - create mapping file
+    - create **mapping file**
         - eg. work      -rw,sync serverb:/shares/work  (indirect)
         - or  /mnt/docs -rw,sync serverb:/shares/docs  (direct)
     - wildcards to share all subdirectories and use the same name on client system (only with indirect mapping)